Miami’s Tyler Herro among rookies making preseason noise

 HEAT 120, HAWKS 87

-Herro’s 23 led the way for Miami, which used an 18-2 second-quarter run to take control.
+Herro’s 23 points led the way for Miami, which used an 18-2 second-quarter run to take control.

 Bam Adebayo scored 15 points and grabbed 10 rebounds for the Heat, who are 3-0 in the preseason.
 Meyers Leonard also scored 15 and Derrick Jones Jr. scored 14 before leaving in the fourth quarter after bumping knees with Atlanta’s John Collins.